gradle/gradle-enterprise-build-validation-scripts/README.md

 ./02-validate-local-build-caching-same-location.sh -i -r https://github.com/gradle/gradle-build-scan-quickstart
 ```

+#### Authenticating with Gradle Enterprise

+Some scripts fetch data from build scans that were published as part of running an experiment.
+The build scan data is fetched by leveraging the [Gradle Enterprise Export API](https://docs.gradle.com/enterprise/export-api/).
+It is not strictly necessary that you have permission to call the Export API to execute a script successfully, but the summary provided once the script has finished running its experiment will be more comprehensive if the build scan data is accessible.

+You can check your granted permissions by navigating in the browser to the 'My Settings' section from the user menu of your Gradle Enterprise UI.
+You need the 'Access build data via the Export API' permission.
+Additionally, the script needs an access key to authenticate with the Gradle Enterprise Export API.
+See [Authenticating with Gradle Enterprise](https://docs.gradle.com/enterprise/gradle-plugin/#authenticating_with_gradle_enterprise) for details on how to create an access key and storing it locally.

+By default, the scripts fetching build scan data try to find the access key in the `enterprise/keys.properties` file within the Gradle user home directory (`~/.gradle` by default).
+Alternatively, the access key can be specified via the `GRADLE_ENTERPRISE_ACCESS_KEY` environment variable.
+You can also authenticate with the Export API using username and password instead by setting the `GRADLE_ENTERPRISE_USERNAME` and `GRADLE_ENTERPRISE_PASSWORD` environment variables.

 #### Redirecting build scan publishing

 The scripts that run one or more builds locally can be configured to publish build scans to a different